 Their maximum length capability is around 6′ feet long, but typically they stay within the 2′ to 4′ feet range.

-Female ball pythons grow longer and larger than male ball pythons, averaging lengths of around 3′ to 5′ feet., while males typically only grow 2′ to 3′ feet long.
+Female ball pythons grow longer and larger than male ones, averaging lengths of around 3′ to 5′ feet., while males typically only grow 2′ to 3′ feet long.

-Ball pythons have thick, stocky bodies, square snouts, and flathead.
+Ball pythons have thick, stocky bodies, square snouts, and flat heads.

-In the wild, their coloring is typically a dark brown base with light brown or golden flecks and an ivory underbelly.
+Their coloring is typically a dark brown base with light brown or golden flecks and an ivory underbelly in the wild.